geowurster/NewlineJSON/README.rst

 capacity data pipeline or bandwidth limited environment you definitely want a packed-binary format.
-If you're working with a small amount of local data to produce a one-off product, proofing a workflow, or want to provide additional I/O capabilities to a commandline application reading/writing from/to stdin/ stdout, this module is pretty easy to work with.
+If you're working with a small amount of local data to produce a one-off product, proofing a workflow, or want to provide additional I/O capabilities to a commandline application reading/writing from/to stdin/stdout, this module is pretty easy to work with.

-The goal of this module is to fill a gap in the Python ecosystem in an easy to use and intuitive manner, not to provide highly optimized I/O.  If Python's built-in JSON isn't fast enough but newline delimited JSON is the right answer to your problem, one of many faster JSON libraries can be used globally with ``newlinejson.core.JSON = module`` or by setting ``json_lib=module`` as a keyword argument in ``open()``, ``load()``, etc.
+The goal of this module is to fill a gap in the Python ecosystem in an easy to use and intuitive manner, not to provide highly optimized I/O.  If Python's built-in JSON library isn't fast enough but newline delimited JSON is the right answer to your problem, one of many faster JSON libraries can be used globally with ``newlinejson.core.JSON = module`` or by setting ``json_lib=module`` as a keyword argument in ``open()``, ``load()``, etc.